 The company using the WAN link doesn’t need to worry about the details of the underlying layers of the service provided by the telco.
 They can think of it as a set of ‘point to point’ links between the CPEs at the edge of each network.
 The routers will know which link to send traffic down based on the destination IP address of each packet.

-There are a number of link layer technologies which may be used between the company’s routers.
+There are several link-layer technologies which may be used between the company’s routers.
 These include High-Level Data Link Control (HDLC), Point to Point Protocol (PPP) and Ethernet over MPLS.

 Whilst consumers use DSL (digital subscriber line) or cable technologies to connect to the Internet, larger enterprises may use a WAN link to connect to their ISP (Internet service provider).